canonical/brand-store-documentation/WORKFLOW.rst

 .. note::

     Local generation of PDF files requires some system packages.
-You will be prompted to use ``make pdf-prep-force`` to install the required packages if they are not found on your system.
+You will be prompted to use ``sudo make pdf-prep-force`` to install the required packages if they are not found on your system.

 For new customers